-Most of the infractions in ballroom dance competitions occurred at the Bronze Level when dancers have materials that are considered Silver or Gold according to NDCA and USA DANCE guidelines.
+Most of the infractions occurred in ballroom dance competitions at the Bronze Level when dancers use materials that are considered Silver or Gold according to NDCA and USA DANCE guidelines.
 Here are some tips to dance well in closed Bronze syllabus.

 RULE #1 : STAY WITHIN YOUR CATEGORY